Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Network-Recon-Disco/README.md

 And the reason I've done that is because Port 88 kerberos, that is the authentication protocol by default for an active directory domain.
 And the fact that it's running DNS, tells me that it is a domain controller cuz it's got an integrated or active directory DNS zone.
 So that it can handle name resolution, basically, like looking locally.

 We can see the LDAP.
-That should be a telltale sign that it's running that LDAP database, right?
+That should be a telltale sign that it's running that LDAP database.
 Being a domain server.